AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Migrations/README.md

 In addition, the concrete base classes of the model are stored as pointers, so you must always keep base classes around for as long as there is a migration that contains a reference to them.
 On the plus side, methods and managers from these base classes inherit normally, so if you absolutely need access to these you can opt to move them into a superclass.

-To remove old references, you can [squash migrations]() <!-- below --> or, if there aren't many references, copy them into the migration files.
+To remove old references, you can [squash migrations](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Migrations#squashing-migrations) or, if there aren't many references, copy them into the migration files.

 ## Considerations when removing model fields